FALL/WINTER 2025

 14 “And now we come to the last act of patience, in the course of which, enduring for the love of Christ and His Holy Church a hard and bitter death, she equalled and surpassed the merits of the martyrs… Catherine has gained the double crown, of martyrdom by desire and martyrdom by blood” (Raymond, The Life of St. Catherine of Siena, p.
 383)

-25 The Strategic Training Initiative for the Prevention of Eating Disorders at Harvard University found the lifetime prevalence of eating disorders to be 4.07% among men and 8.6% among women.
-(Deloitte Access Economics.
+27 The Strategic Training Initiative for the Prevention of Eating Disorders at Harvard University found the lifetime prevalence of eating disorders to be 4.07% among men and 8.6% among women.
+But this evidence necessitates two disclaimers: (1) all eating disorders are considered in this statistic, not just anorexia, and (2) men, non-binary individuals, and non-white individuals have been historically under-represented in studies relating to eating disorders.
+The general belief that eating disorders are gendered feminine and racialized as white overlaps with both social and sampling bias.
+While the best evidence we have points to higher rates of anorexia among women than men, more research (particularly on men, non-binary, and non-white people) is needed to properly understand the connection between gender and anorexia (Deloitte Access Economics.
 2020.
 The Social and Economic Cost of Eating Disorders in the United States of America: A Report for the Strategic Training Initiative for the Prevention of Eating Disorders and the Academy for Eating Disorders.
 June).
-But this evidence necessitates two disclaimers: (1) all eating disorders are considered in this statistic, not just anorexia, and (2) men, non-binary individuals, and non-white individuals have been historically under-represented in studies relating to eating disorders.
-The general belief that eating disorders are gendered feminine overlaps with both social and sampling bias.
-While the best evidence we have points to higher rates of anorexia among women than men, more research (particularly on men, non-binary, and non-white people) is needed to properly understand the connection between gender and anorexia.